A Survey of Multimodal Hallucination Evaluation and Detection: Hallucination Detection Methods

 \subsection{Hallucination Detection Methods for I2T Models}

-Hallucination detection has become a critical component in assessing the reliability of VLMs, especially in I2T tasks such as image captioning and visual question answering.
-Recent advances in this area have introduced a variety of detection strategies, broadly categorized into black-box and white-box approaches depending on the accessibility of model internals~\citep{chakraborty2025hallucination}.
+Hallucination detection is critical for assessing VLM reliability, particularly in I2T tasks like image captioning and VQA.
+Depending on the accessibility of model internals, detection strategies can be broadly categorized into black-box and white-box approaches~\citep{chakraborty2025hallucination}.
 Given an input image, VLMs typically produce a sequence of output tokens, token-level probabilities, and internal layer representations.
-Black-box methods operate solely on the textual outputs, and often leverage external evaluators or models for hallucination identification.
-White-box methods assume access to internal model signals such as attention weights or intermediate embeddings.
-This classification serves both practical and analytical purposes: it separates methods by their access requirements, which not only reflects real-world deployment constraints but also helps clarify the trade-offs between applicability and interpretability.

-In the following sections, we organize existing VLM hallucination detection techniques according to this black-box/white-box taxonomy, highlighting their assumptions, mechanisms, and key applications.
+Black-box methods rely only on textual outputs, often using external evaluators or models, while white-box methods utilize internal signals such as attention weights or embeddings.
+This classification clarifies trade-offs between applicability and interpretability and reflects real-world deployment constraints.
+The following sections categorize existing I2T hallucination detection methods as black-box or white-box, highlighting their assumptions, mechanisms, and key applications.